njio7/pickups-tutorial/README.md

 ![image](https://github.com/user-attachments/assets/3a075668-3828-4467-926b-ea3fe2a21af9)

-Which simply destroys the coin from the scene and provides the visual confirmation of collecting the coin. "destroy" meaning it get's deleted from the scene entirely.
+Which simply destroys the coin from the scene and provides the visual confirmation of collecting the coin.
+"Destroy" meaning it get's deleted from the scene entirely.